 Curiosity:

 One of the most endearing traits of the Abyssinian is their curiosity.
-They are always eager to investigate new things and will often climb onto your lap or shoulder to get a better view of their surroundings.
+They are always eager to explore new things and often climb onto your lap or shoulder to get a better view of their surroundings.
 This makes them great pets for children as they are always up for some playtime and exploration.

 Social Nature: